DreissenZulu/Responsive-Portfolio/README.md

 wrap around in individual columns, creating the two row look on desktop.
 My problem then was to have the icons center themselves in their individual columns.
 Eventually, it was pointed out that I needed a d-flex class on the column itself to allow justify-content-center to work properly.
 This allowed me to apply the flex property properly to the columns, achieving the desired look.

+### JavaScript
+The second update to the portfolio added JavaScript to the original design.
+By using JavaScript I was able to convert the page to a single page format, switching visible divs dynamically.
+The portfolio items now show descriptions of the projects and link to the repo and GitHub Pages they're hosted on.
+I was also able to attach animations to several items on the page.